Nielsen, Howard help Red Wings beat Bruins 4-2

+BOSTON (AP) - Detroit goaltender Jimmy Howard looked like he had enough of Brad Marchand, looking to get at the Bruins' forward after getting slashed.

+The rest of his Red Wings teammates had enough of losing in Boston, too.

-BOSTON (AP) - Frans Nielsen scored his first goal of the season to break a tie with 8:07 left in the third period and Jimmy Howard made 37 saves, lifting the surging Detroit Red Wings past the Boston Bruins 4-2 on Saturday night.
+Frans Nielsen scored his first goal of the season to break a tie with 8:07 left in the third period and Howard made 37 saves, lifting the surging Red Wings past the Bruins 4-2 on Saturday night.

+It snapped Detroit's nine-game losing streak in TD Garden.
+It was the Red Wings' first win here since Oct.
+14, 2013.
+Also, the Bruins had gone 15-1-2 in their last 18 games overall against Detroit.

+"It's been a tough place for us to play; really to come up with a point," said Howard, who tried to square off with Bruins goaltender Tuukka Rask after the exchange with Marchand.

 Tyler Bertuzzi and Dylan Larkin had second-period goals, and Gustav Nyquist added an empty-netter for the Red Wings, who improved 11-4-1 in their last 16 games after opening the season with just one win (1-7-2) in their first 10.